Regular License Road Test

 A regular license is a Class D beginner's permit or driver's license.

-Any of the manuals or other testing aids cannot be used while you take the knowledge test.
+None of the manuals or other testing aids can be used while you take the knowledge test.
 You will fail the test if you do any of the following:

 - Leave the test room/area before the test is completed